Background pattern

 or

-every 4 to 8 weeks over 2 to 5 days
+every 4 to 8 weeks for 2 to 5 days

 Intravenous route.

 Human normal immunoglobulin should be infused intravenously at an initial infusion rate of 0.3 ml/kg body weight over approximately 30 minutes.
-If tolerated well, the infusion rate may be increased gradually to 4.8 ml/kg body weight per hour.
+If well tolerated, the administration rate can be gradually increased up to 4.8 ml/kg body weight per hour.

-In patients with primary immunodeficiency who have tolerated well the infusion rate of 4.8 ml/kg body weight per hour, the infusion rate may be increased gradually even further, up to a maximum of 7.2 ml/kg body weight per hour.
+In patients with primary immunodeficiency who have tolerated the infusion rate of 4.8 ml/kg body weight per hour well, the rate could be gradually increased further, up to a maximum of 7.2 ml/kg body weight per hour.

-In case of adverse reaction, the infusion rate should be reduced or the infusion should be stopped.
+In case of an adverse reaction, the administration rate should be reduced or the infusion should be stopped.

-It is strongly recommended that, each time Privigen is administered to a patient, the name and batch number of the product should be noted, in order to maintain a link between the patient and the batch of the product.
+It is strongly recommended that, each time Privigen is administered to a patient, a note be taken of the name and batch number of the product, in order to maintain a link between the patient and the product batch.

 Incompatibilities